 When choosing a persistent disk for SAP databases:

-- Depending on your performance requirements, consider using the persistent disk SSD or balanced options to store logs and data (including temporary table spaces).
+to store logs and data (including temporary table spaces).
+SSD-based

 - For more information about persistent disks for non-HANA databases, see: